Exploration of basic issues in philosophy through study of primary sources. Topics approached thematically and historically.

 Examination of the wide range of theories and perspectives that constitute feminism today.
 Three main parts: historical overview of the development of feminist thinking; analysis of major feminist theories; and examination of the intersections between traditional philosophy and feminist thinking.
 Prerequisite: One of the following: PHIL 1101, 1104 or 1105.

-Examination of current theoretical and practical issues in the field of environmental ethics, among them, obligations to future generations, human relationships to nature and pollution.
+Examination of current theoretical and practical issues in the field of environmental ethics, among them, obligations to future generations, human relationships to nature, and the inherent value of the natural world.

 Critical assessment of the nature of Western political thought.
 What is political philosophy?
 What are the differences, if any, among political philosophy, political theory and the history of political thought?
 How should we read a political text?
 An in-depth exploration of one or several of the following concepts: authority, liberty, justice, legitimacy, political obligation, anarchy and the concept of the political itself.